On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: When the intensities are not all positive

 Relation \eqref{eq:B_pas_trop_pres_du_bord} implies in particular that $|M_Q(t_1)| > 0$, and thus the previous relation is in contradiction with

 We conclude that $Q = \emptyset$.

 \end{proof}

-We deduce for instance from Theorem~\ref{thrm:B2} that no collapse with the boundary can happen if the distance between point-vortices in $Q$ are of a smaller order than the distances to the boundary of those point-vortices.
+We deduce for instance from Theorem~\ref{thrm:B2} that no collapse with the boundary can happen if the distance between point vortices in $Q$ is of a smaller order than the distances to the boundary of those point vortices.